silviot/edx-platform-wiki/Shell-commands.md

 ```
 db.modulestore.find({'_id.course': '999','_id.name':'updates'})
 ```
-* To remove courses numbered 999 from all orgs:
+* To remove courses numbered 999 from all orgs.
+Note this will not clear out data on the django side like course groups:
 ```
 db.modulestore.remove({'_id.course': '999'})
 ```